Cspeisman/articles-I-find-useful/README.md

 [React w TypeScript](https://www.sitepoint.com/react-with-typescript-best-practices) - Beginner friendly but also fairly deep dive into using typescript with react

 [First 90 days as CTO or VPE](https://lethain.com/first-ninety-days-cto-vpe/) - This post is geared towards CTOs and VPs but most of the content is a great resource for all contributors to an engineering org

+[Observation on product management](https://medium.com/hackernoon/observations-on-product-management-3abc7e00148e) At the time adding this to the list, I whole heartily agree with all these points